oglassdev/partner-vault/README.md

 ## Contributing

-We encourage contributions!
 If you'd like to contribute:

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature-branch`).